Skip to main content

 When will the football players and coaches be notified?

 Players and coaches were notified on Monday, Nov.
-18, following the Board of Trustees meeting.
+18, following the Board of Trustees meeting and before it was released publicly.

 What support will be available to affected football players?